Rachel Teare (MBACP accred)

 I am an accredited member of the BACP and adhere to that code of ethics and I am listed on the BACP register.

 I am used to working with people who have a wide range of issues including relationship or work problems, anger management, low self esteem, addictions and other forms of self harm, abuse, eating disorders, bereavement as well as people who suffer from stress and anxiety or feel low, depressed and suicidal.

-I am a qualified further and higher education teacher and over the last nine years I have taught counselling to many adult students.
+I am a qualified further and higher education teacher and for nine years I taught counselling to many adult students.

 Accredited register membership